NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 All examples are copied from and based on the [POC pull](https://github.com/NixOS/nixpkgs/pull/85103).

-The new method of creating a python environment:
+Here's a new method of creating a python environment:

 ```nix
   my-python-env = wrapGeneric python3 {